Share this post with a friend!

 Great Opportunities to Thank Your Tenants

-As a landlord, it is important that you maintain great communication and relationships with your tenants so that you not only keep them as tenants but also so that you keep a good reputation as a landlord.
+As a landlord, it is important that you maintain excellent communication and relationships with your tenants so that you not only keep them as tenants but also so that you keep a good reputation as a landlord.
 One way that you can build great relationships with your tenants and maintain a great reputation as a landlord is by taking little opportunities to thank your tenants.
 Taking the time to say a simple “thank you” can leave a greater impact on your tenants than you may realize.
 Here are a few opportunities that we suggest are great opportunities for you to thank your tenants!

 - When they pay their rent – When your tenants pay their rent, especially on time, it is a great opportunity to thank them!
 Your tenants are essentially your customers, so in the same way that you would thank a customer for buying your products or services, it is great to make it a point to thank your tenants for paying their rent.